Agoric/agoric-sdk/multichain-testing/README.md

 The current commands will read from [`config.yaml`](./config.yaml) to build a multi-chain teting environment.
 Currently, the image includes `agoric`, `osmosis`, and `cosmos-hub` chains and a hermes relayer between each.

-A less-resource intensive version of the configuration is available at [`config.ci.yaml`](./config.ci.yaml) and is currently used for CI tests.

 ## Initial Setup